johnwbyrd/llvm-mos/llvm/docs/UserGuides.rst

 :doc:`WritingAnLLVMBackend`
    Information on how to write LLVM backends for machine targets.

+:doc:`EmulatorFramework`
+   Guide to adding instruction emulation to LLVM targets for program execution, debugging, and testing.

+:doc:`LLDBSimulatorPlugin`
+   Using LLDB with the in-process instruction emulator for debugging programs without hardware, including reverse debugging support.

 :doc:`CodeGenerator`
    The design and implementation of the LLVM code generator.
 Useful if you are